-When defining your backup targets, keep in mind that DynamoDB table storage is calculated in increments of 10 GiB with the respect to the license.
+When defining your backup targets, keep in mind that DynamoDB table storage is calculated in increments of 10 GiB with respect to the license.
 For example, if you have over 10 GiB of data but less than 20 GiB, your data is computed as 20 GiB.

 Tables can grow dynamically and may reach the storage limits of your license.
 If the total storage is approaching your license limit, N2WS will issue a warning.